 Bethesda, MD 20892-8002

-Dr. Baxevanis' research focuses on the computational analysis of the homeodomain group of proteins, which play a fundamental role in the specification of body plan, pattern formation, and cell fate determination during metazoan development.
-His group uses a variety of bioinformatic approaches aimed at understanding the evolution and function of these proteins and their role in human disease.
+Dr. Baxevanis' research focuses on the use of phylogenetic and comparative genomic techniques to study developmental proteins that play a fundamental role in the specification of body plan, pattern formation, and cell fate determination during metazoan development.
+His group uses a variety of bioinformatic approaches to understand the evolution and function of these proteins and their ultimate role in human disease.

 Building upon his prior work on the origin and early evolution of the Hox genes, Dr. Baxevanis' focus has turned to analyzing the genomes of early branching metazoan phyla in an effort to better-understand the relationship between genomic and morphological complexity, as well as the molecular basis for the evolution of novel cell types.
 Thematically, Dr. Baxevanis' current research interests are centered on probing the interface between genomics and developmental biology and conducting comparative, genomics-based research with an evolutionary point-of-view, themes elucidated in NHGRI's most recent document outlining a vision for the future of genomic research.